hongfu12321/42-Get_Next_Line/README.md

 ### Get Next Line

 ## Usage:
-- get next line is a function which can reads mulitple file descriptors line by line
+- get next line is a function which can read multiple file descriptors line by line

 ## Return value:
 - return 1 when it read a line